microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bookingappointment.md

 Represents a customer appointment for a [bookingService](bookingservice.md), performed by a set of staff members, provided by a Microsoft Bookings business.

 > [!NOTE]
-> If you're creating a custom app using application permissions, you must follow the rules in this topic, [Business rules validation](../api/business-rule-validation.md).
+> If you create a custom app using application permissions, follow the rules in this topic, [Business rules validation](../api/bookingsbusiness-business-rules.md).

 ## Methods